 Backpacking requires a greater level of preparedness, physical strength, endurance, and survival skills than hiking or trekking.
 Like longer hikes and treks you should always pay attention to the possibility of climate change due to elevation.
 Be prepared for the possibilities of rain, sleet, hail, snow, and wind.
 Even wind carrying sand or debris.

 Thru-Hikers & Section-Hikers

 Some backpackers may be referred to as a thru-hiker or section-hiker.

 Thru-hikers backpack an established long-distance trail like the Appalachian Trail from end to end within one calendar year and without a hiatus.
 These long-distance hikes often take months to complete.

-Section-hikers hike an established long-distance trail like the Appalachian Trail from end-to-end in sections.
+Section-hikers backpack an established long-distance trail like the Appalachian Trail from end to end in sections.
 Between each section, they will go back to their day jobs or other activities.

 When trekking or backpacking you may be in hilly or mountainous regions, this, however, is far different from mountaineering.
 Mountaineering isn’t hiking up a mountain trail to its peak.
 Mountaineering is far more challenging!